Huston-Tillotson University Marks 150 Years of Impact

 AUSTIN, Texas — In 2025, Huston-Tillotson University celebrated 150 years of service and transformation, supported in part by the Black College Fund (BCF) of The United Methodist Church (UMC).

-“The UMC and Black College Fund support represents kindness,” Williams said.
+“The UMC and Black College Fund support represents kindness,” Wallace said.
 “The church and BCF work with us and trust us to manage our operations.”

 Administered through the General Board of Higher Education and Ministry (GBHEM), Black College Fund contributions enabled Huston-Tillotson to make vital infrastructure upgrades, including replacing the HVAC system in the library and installing an elevator to ensure accessibility for students with disabilities.

-“The elevator project was essential for a student in a wheelchair who had missed several classes,” Williams said.
+“The elevator project was essential for a student in a wheelchair who had missed several classes,” Wallace said.
 “Without the funding from the church, I’m not sure what we would have done.”

 The university is also using BCF funds to advance its master plan, which outlines future construction and renovation needs.
 Huston-Tillotson is renting dormitory space from nearby St. Edward’s University and seeks to bring 155 students back to campus.